josephlee3454/learning-journal/learningmarkdown.md

 # Markdown is a way to style text on the web

-In this small article i will show you how to utilize some basic markdown skills
+In this small article i will show you how to utilize some basic markdown skills.

-## lists
+## Lists

 There are 2 types of lists you can use ordered and Unordered
-* ordered lists example: 1. subject
+* Ordered lists example: 1. subject
-* unordered example: (* ,- )(make sure you leave space between mark and subject)
+* Unordered example: (* ,- )(make sure you leave space between mark and subject)

 # Task lists
 ## Example